 Ron Rubin has experienced several incarnations relating to different specialized beverage segments.
 It began in 1972, when Rubin worked for his family’s owned and operated Central Wholesale Liquor Co., in Mount Vernon, Illinois.
 Always dreaming of buying a vineyard one day, Rubin stayed with his family’s company for the next 22 years.
-Here, he managed the distribution of wine, liquor, and beer in 48 countries throughout Central and Southern Illinois.
+Here, he managed the distribution of wine, liquor, and beer in 48 counties throughout Central and Southern Illinois.
 As an innovator, this was where Rubin began to develop and introduce numerous new line extensions into their portfolio.

 One of those innovations was created in 1990, when Rubin formed New Age Beverages, in Mount Vernon.
 This company became the master licensee for Clearly Canadian Sparkling Water in the Southeastern United States.
 In a 10-state region he created a network of over 100 distributors, who sold over 3-million cases of Clearly Canadian.

 Four years later, Ron Rubin read the book The Republic of Tea, written by the Mel and Patricia Ziegler.
 Rubin was so inspired, and made an offer to the Zielglers and Bill Rosenzweig to purchase The Republic of Tea, a Novato, California-based tea business.
 Since then, Rubin has been on a mission to seek and procure the most exquisite teas from world premier tea gardens, making them accessible to everyone.

 Having earlier studied viticulture and enology at UC Davis, Ron’s education came full circle in late 2011, when he purchased River Road Family Vineyards and Winery.
 Located in Green Valley of Russian River Valley, discovering this vineyard and winery was a dream that he had held close to his heart for 40 years.
 Finding himself in prestigious Green Valley made this “dream come true” even more meaningful.